tarao/record4s/docs/performance.md

 | ---------------------------------------------------------------------------------------- |
 | Compilation time of update against record size                                           |

-Compilation of field access on records somehow faster than on `Map`s.
-We have no idea why this is faster than `Map`.
+Compilation of field access on records somehow faster than on
+@:api(scala.collection.immutable.Map)s.
+We have no idea why this is faster than
+@:api(scala.collection.immutable.Map).

 | ![Compilation time of access / Record size](img/benchmark/compiletime_CompileFieldAccessSize.svg) |
 | ------------------------------------------------------------------------------------------------- |